-5. 5.
+.5 5.
 Learning Disabilities Action Indicator 16/17 Target National Outcome 5.1 Deliver agreed number of health checks to clients with learning disabilities.
 Number of health checks.
 40 4 5.2 Improve oral health in this population.
 Number of oral health checks.
 30 4 5.3 Re launch Renfrewshire Autism Strategy.
 Action plan developed and monitored.
-September 2016 4 5.3 In recognition of the growing number of adults with autism, provide Autism Awareness Training to all health and social care staff within RLDS.
-Percentage of staff trained %06 ∞ 5.4 Develop in conjunction with project Search and work placement within RLDS The provision of work placements.
-1 placement per year to 2018/19 4 5.5 Establish a forum to enable adults with learning disabilities to participate in all aspects of strategic plans, future plans and in the provision of person centred services.
+September 2016 4 5.4 In recognition of the growing number of adults with autism, provide Autism Awareness Training to all health and social care staff within RLDS.
+Percentage of staff trained %06 ω 5.5 Develop in conjunction with project Search and work placement within RLDS.
+The provision of work placements.
+1 placement per year to 2018/19 4 5.6 Establish a forum to enable adults with learning disabilities to participate in all aspects of strategic plans, future plans and in the provision of person centred services.
 Service User Involvement and Participation Strategy developed and implemented.
-March 2017 4 5.6 To ensure all staff have a sound understanding and knowledge of their role in Adult Support and Protection; Council officer Training, ASP Awareness Training.
-Percentage of staff trained.
-90% by March 2017 7 5.7 Work with the housing and care providers and service users/carers to review the existing service model for adults with learning disabilities and identify options for redesign.
+March 2017 4 5.7 To ensure all staff have a sound understanding and knowledge of their role in Adult Support and Protection.
+Percentage of staff trained in the programmes appropriate to their role.
+90% by March 2017 7 5.8 Work with the housing and care providers and service users/carers to review the existing service model for adults with learning disabilities and identify options for redesign.
 Sufficient supply of housing to meet the needs of the local population, including input to local Housing Strategy.
-March 2019 7 5.8 To ensure future work plan is in place to enable the service achieve national performance targets as outlined 'HEAT' Targets Interventions and Professional national HEAT Targets %06 ~
+March 2019 7 5.9 To ensure future work plan is in place to enable the service achieve national performance targets as outlined 'HEAT' Targets Interventions and Professional national HEAT Targets %06 -

-9 Physical Disabilities Action Indicator 16/17 Target National Outcome 6.1 Develop and implement joint commissioning plan for adults with a physical disability or sensory impairment.
+6. Physical Disabilities Action Indicator 16/17 Target National Outcome 6.1 Develop and implement joint commissioning plan for adults with a physical disability or sensory impairment.
 Produce Joint Commissioning Plan March 2017 4 6.2 Implement service improvements around rehabilitation services.
 Revised Occupational Therapy pathways.
-March 2017 4 Reduced waiting times for people with a physical disability referred to RES - maximum wait Urgent - 3 working days Priority - 5 working times determined by service criteria. days Routine - 9 weeks 6.3 Implementation of See Hear Sensory Impairment Strategy Full implementation and recommendations from the Strategy taken forward.
-March 2017 4 6.4 Implementation of Right to Speak Strategy, for the provision of communication equipment for people with physical disabilities and communication impairments Local implementation of Strategy recommendations.
+March 2017 4 Reduced waiting times for people with a physical disability referred to RES - maximum wait times determined by service Urgent - 3 working days Priority - 5 working days 0.16d a.
+6.3 Implementation of See Hear Sensory Impairment Strategy Full implementation and recommendations from the Strategy taken forward.
+March 2017 4 6.4 Implementation of Right to Speak Strategy, for the provision of communication equipment for people with Local implementation of Strategy recommendations.
 March 2017 4 Clear protocols, pathways and criteria established for support and provision of communication equipment March 2017 6.5 Implementation of Allied Health Professionals National Delivery Plan Renfrewshire AHP services are developed and sustained in line with the national objectives.
 March 2017 4 9.9 Work with the housing and care providers and service users/carers to review the existing service model for adults with physical disabilities and identify options for redesign.
 Sufficient supply of housing to meet the needs of the local population, including input to local Housing Strategy.
 March 2019 2